Skip to main content

 Ages 0 to 4

-Prior to 2006, the youngest children (ages 0 to 4) had fire death rates that were slightly higher than that of the general population.
-Recent data indicate that this trend has changed.
-From 2012 to 2021, the fire death rates of children ages 4 and younger were less than that of the general population.
-This decline may be attributed, in part, to an increase in public fire education and prevention efforts.
-From 2019 to 2021, the relative risk of dying in a fire for the youngest children was 50% lower than that of the general population — the lowest relative risk for this age group since the U.S. Fire Administration began tracking the relative risk of dying in a fire in the mid-1970s.
+From 2013 to 2022, the fire death rates of children ages 4 and younger were less than that of the general population.
+From 2019 to 2022, the relative risk of dying in a fire for the youngest children was 50% lower than that of the general population — the lowest relative risk for this age group since the U.S. Fire Administration began tracking the relative risk of dying in a fire in the mid-1970s.

 YearNumber of Fire Deaths Ages 0 to 4PopulationFire Death Rate (per million population)Relative Risk